jmacdotorg/sweat/README.md

 randomize the drills you receive within each type while keeping the types themselves in order, ensuring you get a varied and balanced workout.

-Sweat assumes you already know how to perform the drills it calls out (see ["The Seven-Minute Workout"](#the-seven-minute-workout), below) and trusts you to get through them in whatever way works best for you.
+Sweat assumes you already know how to perform the drills it calls out and trusts you to get through them in whatever way works best for you.
 Sweat will never judge you.